skrub-data/skrub/doc/modules/multi_column_operations/advanced_selectors.rst

 0   A4
 1   A3

-:func:`skrub.selectors.filter_names` accepts a predicate that is passed the column name, instead of the column.
+:func:`filter_names` accepts a predicate that is passed the column name, instead of the column.

 >>> s.select(df, s.filter_names(lambda name: name.endswith('mm')))